 Throughout the year, ArtsWave provides many professional development opportunities for its grantee organizations.
 It is expected that grantees take advantage of as many of these opportunities that are within your organization's capabilities.
 Opportunities include, but are not limited to:

 - Blueprint Lunch & Learns

 - Bob Allen lunches

+- DEIA Roundtables and workshops

 - Other workshops

 Data Collection